saharaharondev/saharaharondev/README.md

 </div>
 <div>
 <h2>About Me</h2>
 <p>Hi, I'm Sahar Aharon.
 I'm a Software Developer and a Computer Science and Mathematics student at The Hebrew University.
 I enjoy coding, solving problems, and exploring new technologies.
-Currently, I’m focused on developing apps and improving my skills in machine learning and API integration.</p>
+Currently, I’m focused on improving my coding skills .</p>
 </div>
 <div>
 <h2>Languages & Tools</h2>